^

 • Homemade sauces with milk and tomato

-• Black and green tea, herbal teas and decoctions, broth of wild rose,
+• Black and green tea, herbal teas and decoctions, rosehip decoction,

 • Any vegetable oils (unrefined)

-In addition, it is allowed a couple of times a week to eat the first dishes, cooked on a light meat or mushroom broth without fat, low-fat sour cream (1 time per week).
-Potatoes can be quite a bit and only in boiled or baked form.
-Butter can be added in small portions to cooked meals.
+In addition, it is allowed to eat first courses cooked in weak meat or mushroom broth without fat, low-fat sour cream (once a week) a couple of times a week.
+Potatoes can be very small and only boiled or baked.
+Butter can be added to prepared dishes in small portions.

-Now we list the products and dishes forbidden for pre-diabetes:
+Now let's list the foods and dishes prohibited for prediabetes:

-• Baking from yeast dough with the addition of butter and puff pastry
+• Yeast dough pastries with added butter and puff pastry

 • Rich meat and mushroom broths, as well as dishes based on them